ellysh/video-game-bots/BotsClassification/types-of-bots.md

 1. **Output devices**.
 It is possible to capture data from the output devices like monitor or audio card.
 Game objects have specific colors and game events are often accompanied by specific sounds.
 You can compare these colors or sounds with predefined values.
 This allows you to make conclusion about the current state of objects.

 2. **Operating system**.
 You can substitute or modify some system libraries or drivers of operating system.
 This allows you to trace interactions between the game application and OS.
 Another way is to launch game application under an OS emulator like Wine or others.
 Emulators often have an advanced logging system.
-Thus, you will get a detailed information about each step of the game application's work.
+Thus, you will get a detailed information about each step that is performed by a game application.

 3. **Game server**. [**Network packets**](https://en.wikipedia.org/wiki/Network_packet) that are sent to the game application from the game server can be intercepted.
 Current state of game objects is transmitted this way in most cases.